nosarthur/gita/README.md

 (most likely `~/.config/gita/cmds.yml`).
 And they shadow the default ones in the case of name clashes.

-If you want the custom command to behave like `gita fetch`, i.e., to apply command to all repos if nothing is specified, set the `allow_all` option to be `true`.
+If you want a custom command to behave like `gita fetch`, i.e., to apply command to all repos if nothing is specified, set the `allow_all` option to be `true`.
-For example, adding the following block to `$XDG_CONFIG_HOME/gita/cmds.yml` creates a new command `gita comaster [repo-name(s)]` with optional repo name input.
+For example, the following snippet creates a new command `gita comaster [repo-name(s)]` with optional repo name input.

 ```yaml
 comaster: